tvbuddy-net/behave-django/README.rst

 ---------------

 behave-django supports all newer Django versions and their supported Python versions.
-Specifically, our tests cover Django 1.8 and above on Python 2.7, 3.3 and above.
+Specifically, our tests cover Django 1.8, 1.10, 1.11 on Python 2.7, 3.4 and above.

 The version of `behave`_ is independent from our integration.